zapier/visual-builder/docs/_build/faq.md

 <a id="files"></a>

-## What response type does Zapier expect?

-With every API call, including authentication and auth testing calls, triggers, searches, and create actions, Zapier expects to receive response data from the API.
-If your API call does not return a response, Zapier will show a timeout error.

-Zapier additionally expects different data for different API calls:

-- **Object** _for Authentication, Auth testing, and Create Actions_.
-Zapier expects to receive a single JSON formatted object with the correct details, including specific fields for Authentication calls depending on the auth scheme.
-Zapier will parse the individual fields and, with Create Actions, let users include their data in subsequent Zap steps.
-- **Array** _for Triggers and Search Actions_.
-Zapier expects to receive a JSON formatted array with the results in reverse chronological order.
-Even if the trigger or search only returns a single item, it should be formatted as an array.
-Zapier will then parse the results and return the most relevant result for searches, and return all new items from Triggers that pass Zapier's deduper.

-<a id="array"></a>

 ## I got an "An array is expected" error.
 How do I fix that?

 With you add a polling trigger or search action to a Zap, the Zapier platform expects to get a bare array of the new or found items, sorted in reverse chronological order.
 APIs will instead return a result _object_ that contains the array of items the trigger needs.